-Novelist Emile Zola wasn’t thinking about bagpipes in Seattle with that thought.
-If you think about it, Mark Twain (who lived about the same time) had a thought that he and Zola might have shook hands with, “The human race is a race of cowards, and I am not only marching in that procession, but I’m carrying a Banner.”
+Novelist Emile Zola might have snickered about bagpipes in Seattle after his thought above.
+And Mark Twain (who lived about the same time) had a thought that he and Zola might have agreed with, “The human race is a race of cowards, and I am not only marching in that procession, but I’m carrying a Banner.”

 I don’t know if it takes Twain’s “courage”, or if it just takes a step of human forcefulness to live “out loud”.
-But Bagpipers, along with musicians of all types, have to do it all the time.
-We need to.
-If we don’t, we wont get to follow thru with what we’re here to obviously do.
+But Bagpipers, and artists of all types — need to prepare to live out loud.

-Bagpipers live “out loud” with a unique instrumental voice.
-It needs to be instantly, and I would say cared for so it can instinctually, be able to produce a consistent, harmonious musical quality — in nearly any physical environment.
-Whether you’re on the roof of the Space Needle, or processing astronauts, or an archbishop, or a couple to their wedding (at sea level or a mile up), leading university faculty with students a mile to ritualize opening studies for the year.
-Or, as documented in my next blog post — taking a 99 years young Grandmother out the door for some piping on her birthday (over 30 years time).
+Bagpipers live “out loud” with a unique instrumental voice (we all sound a little different from each other — pipes in unison playing means months of separate prep beyond being a soloist).
+It needs to an instantly, instinctually, and consistently, harmonious musical sound — in any physical environment.
+Whether you’re on the roof of the Space Needle, or processing an archbishop, astronauts, or a couple to their wedding (at sea level or a mile up); or university faculty with students a mile to ritualize opening studies for the year.
+Or, as documented in another blog post — taking a 99 years young Grandmother out the door for some piping on her birthday (when she’s 80, 90, then 99).

-All this, with an instrument that is just made technologically out of some delicate ingredients (I’ve never been let down by my instrument for a performance — I love the maintenance and prep of my instruments — it’s a great challenge and keeps my applied science and creativity thriving).
-Let’s look at the ingredients of the Great Highland Bagpipe, and see where my Minor in Engineering Physics and skill of intuitive notion comes in….
+All this, with an instrument that’s made out of some technologically delicate ingredients.
+[I’ve never been let down by my instruments for a performance — I love the maintenance prep of my instruments of all my pipes, a great application for my creativity and intuitive notion).
+Let’s look at the ingredients of the Great Highland Bagpipe, and see where my Minor in Engineering Physics comes in daily….

 - Number of reeds: 4